braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 If you'd like this maximum increased, reach out to your customer success manager.
 Your dashboard administrator can then increase the maximum length for individual arrays to over 100 from the **Custom Attributes** tab of the **Manage Settings** page.

-Note: If you input any values with spaces in between, before, or after words, then Braze will also check for the same spaces.
+Note that If you input any values with spaces in between, before, or after words, then Braze will also check for the same spaces.

 {% alert note %}
 The option to increase the max length will not be available if the attribute is set to automatically detect the data type; the data type must be set to array.